metalevel-tech/wwwsas/README.md

 The script is able to send two kinds of emails depending on your preferences provided within the configuration file.
 It can send HTML formated emails and plain text emails - variables `$EMAIL_TO` and `$EMAIL_TO_PLAIN`.
 If none of these variables is set, the script execution will be discontinued (interrupted) before the email section.

-Here is ho one HTML formated email looks like:
+Here is how one HTML formated email looks like:

 ![Examples email sent by the script.](.images/www-security-assistant-email-demo.png)